huggingface/blog/bamba.md

 We compare Bamba-9B and Falcon Mamba with SoTA transformer models of similar size ([Meta Llama 3.1 8B](https://huggingface.co/meta-llama/Llama-3.1-8B), [IBM Granite v3 8B](https://huggingface.co/ibm-granite/granite-3.0-8b-base), [Olmo2 7B](https://huggingface.co/allenai/OLMo-2-1124-7B), and [Gemma 2 9B](https://huggingface.co/google/gemma-2-9b)).
 We observe that while there are obvious benchmark gaps, it is not clear that these gaps point to deficiencies in the mamba/mamba2 based models.
 In fact, a careful analysis shows that gaps are largely due to the amount of data used for training models and the inclusion of benchmark-aligned instruction datasets during the annealing phase.
 For example, we had one small scale run that added `metamath` and improved our `GSM8k` score from `36.77` to `60.0`.
 We will publish detailed analysis and our findings in an upcoming paper.

+> **Note**: As of writing this blog, [Falcon3 Mamba 7B](https://huggingface.co/blog/falcon3) has landed with even better results than Falcon Mamba.
+We plan to follow up and learn from these for improving the next Bamba.

 <details>
 <summary>HF OpenLLM v1 leaderboard</summary>